Is it possible to follow a vegetarian keto diet?

 - Vegetarian low-carb Greek salad with feta, tomatoes, onions, olives, fresh Greek spices, and extra virgin olive oil

-- Stir-fried cauliflower “rice” with veggies and eggs
+- Stir-fried cauliflower “rice” with salmon

 - Cheese pizza with cauliflower crust and broccoli

 - Pasta made with zucchini noodles and keto alfredo sauce